dcoeurjo/lectureDG/README.md

 This material corresponds to a course on elementary image processing, digital geometry and computational geometry.
 In French, it corresponds to the lecture "Images Numériques et Géométrie Discrète" at the ENS-Lyon (Ecole Normale Supérieure de Lyon) and Univesité Claude Bernard Lyon 1.

 First slides are in French but most of them are in English.
 The content is "work in progress" and is updated continously.
 As a consequence, it may contain errors.
 If you found ones, please contact the author or create a <a href="https://github.com/dcoeurjo/lectureDG/issues/new">github issue</a>.

 Content
 -------

-This repository contains all the material to build the lecture slides and the course notes.
-The content is given as collection of ReST (restructured text) files.
+This repository contains all the material to build the lecture slides, the course notes and practical work exercises.
+The lecture content is given as collection of ReST (restructured text) files.
 To build the slides, you would need:

   - Sphinx (Python Documentation Generator, http://sphinx-doc.org) to generate PDF, latex, HTML, ... outputs
   - hieroglyph (https://github.com/nyergler/hieroglyph) to generate the HTML5 slide output.

 Once installed, the build is rather simple:

     ./make html
     ./make pdflatex

 or

     ./make slides